Chapter 5.46

 (a) Parades, athletic events or other special events that occur exclusively on city property and are sponsored or conducted in full by the city of Marysville.
 An internal review process will be conducted for these events;

-(d) Gatherings of 30 or fewer people in a city park, unless merchandise or services are offered for sale or trade;
+(e) Gatherings of 100 or fewer people in a city park, unless merchandise or services are offered for sale or trade to the public, in which case a special event permit is required;

-(e) Temporary sales conducted by businesses, such as holiday sales, grand opening sales, or anniversary sales;
+(f) Temporary sales conducted by businesses, such as holiday sales, grand opening sales, anniversary sales, or single event (one day only) concession stands;

-(g) Other similar events and activities which do not directly affect or use city services or property;
+(l) Other similar events and activities which do not directly affect or use city services or property.
+(Ord.
+2901 § 1, 2012).

 5.46.030 Permit application.